Unavoidable induced subgraphs in graphs with complete bipartite induced minors: Introduction

 The celebrated grid minor theorem of Robertson and Seymour~\cite{DBLP:journals/jct/RobertsonS86} states that there exists a function $f \colon \mathds N \rightarrow \mathds N$ so that any graph with treewidth at least $f(k)$ contains a $(k \times k)$-grid as a minor.
 The motivation for our work is the quest for a similar theorem with ``tree-independence number'' instead of ``treewidth''.

 Here, the natural containment relation should be ``induced minor'' instead of ``minor'', since the tree-independence number is monotone under taking induced minors but not under taking minors.
+The following lemma shows that for triangle-free graphs, treewidth and tree-independence number are essentially equivalent.

+\begin{lemma}[see \cite{DBLP:journals/jctb/DallardMS24}] The treewidth of a triangle-free graph with tree-independence number at most $t$ is at most $R(3, t+1)-2$ where $R(a, b)$ denotes the classical Ramsey number. \end{lemma}

-The list of unavoidable graphs arising from a large tree-independence number should contain at least large grids and large complete bipartite graphs, which are known to have unbounded independence-tree number.
+By \cref{l:ramsey}, grids and complete bipartite graphs have unbounded tree-independence number.
+The list of unavoidable graphs arising from a large tree-independence number should therefore contain at least large grids and large complete bipartite graphs.
 Our main result is that this list is not complete.
 Indeed, we prove that a construction called \emph{layered wheel}, first defined in~\cite{DBLP:journals/jgt/SintiariT21}, contains no $(5\times 5)$-grid and no $K_{3, 4}$ as an induced minor, while having arbitrarily large tree-independence number.